brooksbenson/eloquent-js/chapter6/chapter6-notes.md

 ## this

-The value of the *this* binding changes based on the execution context, and is available in every execution context.
-When it is referenced in a normal function call it refers to the global context, and is assigned to an object when it is in the body of a method call.
+The *this* binding is available in every part of a JavaScript program, and its value changes based on where control is in the program.
+When it is referenced in a normal function call it is binder to the global context, and when it is referred to within a method it is binded to the object that the method is apart of.

 ## prototypes

-Most objects in JS have a prototype.
-A prototype is another object that is used as a fallback source of properties.
-When an object gets a request for a property that it doesn't have, its prototype will be searched for the property, and its prototype will be searched for the property, etc.
+A prototype is an object used as a fallback source of properties for other objects.

-Prototypes are useful for defining properties that every instance of a class shares.
+When a property is looked up on an object that does not own that property, meaning that the property is not directly defined on it, then the objects prototype will be searched for the property, and if the prototype does not own the property, then its prototype will be searched.
+This process continues until the last prototype in the prototype chain is checked, Object.prototype.

 ## classes